Online Fair Division with Additional Information: Omitted Proofs from

 For the case of $n \ge 3$, the claim follows from \Cref{thm:EFX_n3_norm_identical}, which proves $0$-competitiveness for EFX even under identical valuations (a special case of the present model). \end{proof}

-Next, we turn to EF1 and show that for three or more agents, no online algorithm can guarantee a positive competitive ratio, thereby complementing our positive result for $n = 2$. \begin{restatable}{theorem}{efonetotalvalsnthree} For $n \geq 3$, given normalization information, there does not exist any online algorithm with a competitive ratio strictly larger than $0$ with respect to \emph{EF1}. \end{restatable} \begin{proof} Suppose for a contradiction that there exists a $\gamma$-competitive algorithm for approximating EF1 given normalization information, for some $\gamma \in (0,1]$.
+\efonetotalvalsnthree* \begin{proof} Suppose for a contradiction that there exists a $\gamma$-competitive algorithm for approximating EF1 given normalization information, for some $\gamma \in (0,1]$.
 Let $\varepsilon > 0$ be a sufficiently small constant and $\delta > 1$ be a large constant.
 Let the first two goods be $g_1,g_2$ with valuations as follows:

 Without loss of generality, we assume that $g_1$ is allocated to agent~$1$.
 If $g_2$ is allocated to agent~$1$, let the next $n-1$ (and final) goods be $g_3, \dots, g_{n+1}$ with the following valuations: